oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-For each claim, a JSON literal that decodes to an object with the and the claim
+For each disclosed claim, a JSON literal that decodes to an object with the digest and the claim
 value (plus optionally the claim name) is contained in the `sd_hs_disclosures` object.

 Again, the HS-Disclosures JWT follows the same structure as the `sd_digests` in the SD-JWT.